Advertisement – We were given this Nintendo Switch console in return for a review.

 Jennifer says “My son loves Townscaper.
 It’s a town-building game and he likes the structure and organisation side of it.
 It’s not a fast-paced game so there’s no overstimulation.
 He finds it quite a calming game to play.”

-An autistic adults perspective on games
+An autistic adult perspective on games

 Aaron from The Busy Papa has autistic children in his life and is suspected to have autism himself so his insight is interesting and shared below.